HillsMakan/sydneyhillsmakan/src/content/partner/kafekooks.md

   - Asian
   - Fusion
 region:
-  - Ultimo
-  - New South Wales
+  - New South Wales - Australia
-  - Australia
 discount_pct: 10
 discount_text: Plus $5 off first order as a thank you to all new app users
 ---